-23. An input tax credit cannot be claimed unless the hirer is holding a tax invoice.
+22. An input tax credit cannot be claimed unless the hirer is holding a tax invoice.
 The hire purchase agreement does not constitute a tax invoice.
-He is entitled to an input tax credit equal to 6/106th of the consideration for the supply of goods under HP financing.
+He is entitled to an input tax credit equal to 6/106 of the consideration for the supply of goods under HP financing.

-Aborted Deals After Booking Fee Paid
+Aborted Deals after Booking Fee Paid

-- 24. When a booking fee is paid by a hirer, he incurs GST on the amount he pays to the dealer and the dealer accounts for output tax.
+23. When a booking fee is paid by a hirer, he incurs GST on the amount he pays to the dealer and the dealer accounts for output tax.
 If the booking fee is forfeited as a result of a cancellation, the forfeited amount by the dealer is not further subject to GST as it is not a supply for GST purposes.
-Hence, the dealer does not have to make any tax adjustments to his accounts. - 25.
-If the amount is not forfeited and returned to the customer, the dealer who has accounted for output tax on the booking fee may make adjustments by reducing his output tax in his return.
-This is addressed in the GST Accounting Guide.
+Hence, the dealer does not have to make any tax adjustments to his accounts.

+24. If the amount is not forfeited and returned to the customer, the dealer who has accounted for output tax on the booking fee may make adjustments by accounting an equal amount of output tax for input tax in his return.